 Some of the costs of these appliances and devices may be above your benefit limit.
-Always ask your healthcare practitioner upfront to prescribe appliances that will avoid you paying from your pocket.
+Always ask your healthcare provider upfront to prescribe appliances that will not require you to pay from your pocket.

-When your healthcare provider prescribes appliances or medical devices, make sure you ask your healthcare provider to use the correct NAPPI code, and that it is on the appliances list, otherwise your claim may be rejected.
+When your healthcare provider prescribes appliances or medical devices, make sure you ask your healthcare provider to use the correct NAPPI code and appliances that are on the appliances list; otherwise, your claim may be rejected.
 Access to the Appliance list is discussed below.

-Benefits available for medical and surgical appliances and prostheses in 2024
+Benefits available for medical and surgical appliances and prostheses in 2025